Your gift is 100% tax deductible.

 Women with LCIS have about a 7 to 12 times higher risk of developing invasive cancer in either breast.
 For this reason, doctors typically recommend that women with LCIS have regular breast cancer screening tests and follow-up visits with a health care provider for the rest of their lives.

-Having LCIS does increase your risk of developing invasive breast cancer later on.
-But since LCIS is not a true cancer or pre-cancer, often no treatment is needed after the biopsy.
+Since LCIS is not a true cancer or precancer, often no treatment is needed after the biopsy.
+But there are times when a health care team may recommend treatment.

-Sometimes if LCIS is found using a needle biopsy, the doctor might recommend that it be removed completely (with an excisional biopsy or some other type of breast-conserving surgery) to help make sure that LCIS was the only abnormality there.
-This is especially true if the LCIS is described as pleomorphic or florid, in which case it might be more likely to grow quickly.
+Sometimes if LCIS is found using a needle biopsy, the doctor might recommend that it be removed completely.
+This helps make sure that there wasn’t anything else abnormal there aside from the LCIS.
+It is typically removed with an excisional biopsy or some other type of breast-conserving surgery.
+Removal is especially important if the LCIS is described as pleomorphic or florid, in which case it might be more likely to grow quickly.

-Even after an excisional biopsy, if pleomorphic or florid LCIS is found, some doctors might recommend another, more extensive surgery to make sure it has all been removed.
+Usually no further treatment is needed if LCIS is found and removed with an excisional biopsy.
+But if pleomorphic or florid LCIS is found, some doctors might recommend another surgery to make sure all of it has been removed.

 Reducing breast cancer risk or finding it early

-Close follow-up is important because women with LCIS have the same increased risk of developing cancer in both breasts.
-Women should also talk to a health care provider about what they can do to help reduce their breast cancer risk.
+Close follow-up is important after a diagnosis of LCIS because of the increased risk of breast cancer.
+This increased risk is in both breasts.
+It’s also important to talk to your health care provider about what you can do to help lower your breast cancer risk.
 Options for women at high risk of breast cancer because of LCIS may include:

 Hartmann LC, Sellers TA, Frost MH, et al. Benign breast disease and the risk of breast cancer.
 N Engl J Med.
 2005;353:229-237.